justprosound/zabbix-proxy-sqlite3-av-edition/.github/ISSUE_TEMPLATE/add_mib.md

 ---
 name: Add SNMP MIB
-about: Add a new SNMP MIB for inclusion in the container builds
+about: Request addition of a new SNMP MIB to the container
 title: 'feat(mib): add [MIB NAME] MIB'
 labels: 'enhancement, mibs'
 assignees: ''